DAY 11 – FORGIVE HIM

-It’s more like taking a pill for your persistent headache instead of addressing the root cause of it.
+It’s more like taking a pill for a persistent headache instead of addressing the root cause of it.

 Forgiveness allows your heart to say “I am hurt, but I am not held back.”